 - 1. Applicants will have been admitted to the degree of Bachelor of Architecture or Bachelor of Building in the University of New South Wales or an equivalent degree in another approved university. - 2.
-Graduates with a Bachelor of Engineering who have worked in the building industry may be admitted to the preparatory year or to the course proper depending on the individual case. - 3.
-Applicants who have been admitted to the degree of Bachelor of Science (Architecture) at the University of New South Wales, or an equivalent degree in another approved university, will be required to complete those preparatory subjects listed below. - 4.
+Graduates with a Bachelor of Engineering who have worked in the building industry may be admitted to the preparatory year or to the course proper depending on the individual case.

+- 3. Graduates of the University of New South Wales BSc(Arch) degree course 3370 who wish to undertake an MSc(Building) degree are required to complete the preparatory subjects listed below.
+Other BSc(Arch) graduates are required to complete a program of preparatory subjects set out by the Higher Degree Committee of the Faculty of Architecture. - 4.
 Eligible applicants other than those under 1., 2. & 3. may be required to complete a program of preparatory subjects set out by the Higher Degree Committee of the Faculty of Architecture, whose decision will be influenced by the education and experience of each applicant.